cyccheung/avrTutorials/README.md

 Problem uploading to board.
 See http://www.arduino.cc/en/Guide/Troubleshooting#upload for suggestions.
 ```
+Sometimes when you are debugging, it is convenient to switch back to Arduino just to make sure the hardware is working correctly.
+Once you have flashed an AVR C code to the Arduino, you will be unable to upload the code using the Arduino IDE.
 Arduino IDE will take a while to attempt all 10 tries.
 To solve this, plug in the Arduino as you would when you flash AVR C code.
 Then in the Arduino IDE, go to the "Tools" drop down menus at the top and then click on "Burn Bootloader".

 3. Serial isn't working
 A couple of our devices use serial to send data to the Arduino.
 Sometimes it just does not work and there are a few possible reasons why.
-1) Make sure the baud rate is correct
+* Make sure the baud rate is correct
-2) Make sure the device has power
+* Make sure the device has power
-3) Make sure the Tx and Rx lines are connected correctly.
+* Make sure the Tx and Rx lines are connected correctly.
 It is worth it to flip these two even if you think you have it right

 ## BN-880 Wiring
 Here is how you hook up the BN-880.
 SDA and SCL are for the compass.
 TX and RX are the serial lines for the GPS.